These days, for those of us that race, we seem to be doing more and more short, windward-leeward races.

-Noel: I like defining my practice time pretty clearly on what the goal is for that particular training period.
+Noel: I like defining my practice time pretty clear on what the goal is for that particular training period.
 Essentially, I like to go and say, practice starting and do nothing else but starting.

-I prefer to practice trying to hold off somebody just on the hip more so than just straight line sailing to see how fast you are.
+I prefer to practice trying to hold off somebody just on the hip more so than just straight-line sailing to see how fast you are.
 Essentially the more difficult things.

-- What do you look for when trimming up wind sails?
+- What do you look for when trimming upwind sails?

 Noel: I’d probably just use the leech ribbons as a bit of a guide in certain conditions to make sure I’m not too over-trimmed.
-Look at the leech and the telltales in the middle of the sail to see, camber wise, if they’re lifting or they’re stuck or flowing, but also the back wind from the jib on the luff of the main,
+Look at the leech and the telltales in the middle of the sail to see, camber-wise, if they’re lifting or they’re stuck or flowing, but also the back wind from the jib on the luff of the main,

 If most of the back wind is starting down low in the main sail from the jib, the jib cars will be down too low or in too far, for example.
 Trying to work towards getting the even back wind across the luff of the main sail, as long as the main sail’s not ridiculously full.